StrikeRat/EagleEye/README.md

 This mod changes the date for some parts of DCS to June 13, 2024 and then the radar in the F-15E Strike Eagle will work.
 I'm using Microsoft's Detours (https://github.com/microsoft/Detours/) to replace a date function in Windows with a function that returns 13 june, 2024 instead of the current date.

+## Installation

-All you have to do is copy and paste the the included zip-file to your DCS "Mods\Services" folder under "Saved Games", usually "C:\Users\<YOUR USERNAME>\Saved Games\DCS\Mods\Services".
+All you have to do is copy and paste the the included zip-file from https://github.com/StrikeRat/EagleEye/releases to your DCS "Mods\Services" folder under "Saved Games", usually "C:\Users\<YOUR USERNAME>\Saved Games\DCS\Mods\Services".

 If you don't have the folder(s) "Mods\Services", create them.